Collapsed Florida building drew global visitors, residents - WTMJ

 Fire Rescue personnel and others worked through the night in hopes of finding survivors.

-State Sen. Jason Pizzo of Miami Beach told the Miami Herald he watched as tactical teams of six worked early Friday to pull bodies from the rubble.
+State Sen. Jason Pizzo of Miami Beach told the Miami Herald he watched as tactical teams of six worked early Friday to sift through the debris.
 He said he saw one body taken in a yellow body bag and another that was marked.
 They were taken to a homicide unit tent that was set up along the beach.

 Many people remained at the reunification center set up near the collapse site early Friday morning, awaiting results of DNA swabs that could help identify victims.